 Romans 12:16

-A Christmas gift can be wrapped in beautiful, shiny paper, but if it doesn’t have a bow or ribbon on it, it looks naked.
+A Christmas gift can be wrapped in beautiful, shiny paper but if it isn’t embellished with a bow or ribbon, it looks naked.
 A bow on a gift is like a cherry on an ice cream sundae.
 In modern times, you can purchase ready-made bows to stick on top of the gift and be done.
+But it used to be that if you wanted a ribbon on a gift, you had to tie it around it.

 A ribbon tied around a gift symbolizes how all people should be tied together in unity and goodwill during the holiday season.
 But the very fact that we call it the holiday season and not the Advent or Christmas season shows we are not in complete unity.
+Many view Christmas merely as another chance to gather with family, and would rather not be reminded of its true meaning.
+And many more don’t celebrate Christmas at all and get annoyed at those of us who do.

 There will not be peace on earth as long as Satan is on the loose.

 Unity, however, can still be achieved among believers because we all have a common focus: Jesus.
 Let the ribbons on our gifts remind us that we need fellowship with other believers to keep our faith strong until the end.
-Wrap your gifts, stick them under the tree, then head on over to church to join your voices in worship!
+Wrap your gifts, stick them under the tree, then head over to church to join your voices in worship!

 7) Mistletoe: Clinging for Dear Life